 It’s primetime for a good knocking around by the harsh reality of a cold downpour.
 The agitated moment in the middle of the hunt for a missing umbrella is only outdone by the insult of carrying a broken one around — a Scarlet Letter broadcasting a sad state of affairs.
 Wilting girders festooned with frayed nylon thread.
 Creaky latches.
 Or worse, the full birthday suit — an inverted canopy from a mighty gust.

 How many $10 umbrellas have you bought in your life?
 Maybe not enough to justify spending $400 on one.
 But, thinking of time wasted and moments of self-loathing caused by a shit rain cover, it’s also easy to argue the case for a good example.
-A handsome one made from handsome materials by someone who specializes in such apparatus — not one punched together by a machine in the South Pacific (here’s looking at you, bodega brolly).
+A handsome one made from handsome materials by someone who specializes in such apparatus — not one punched together by a machine (looking at you, bodega brolly).

-Here we have the Savile from umbrella purveyor Davek.
+Case in point?
+The Savile from umbrella purveyor Davek.
 It’s $350.
 No two are alike (other than that they’re goddamn umbrellas), but that’s not the point.
 These are fine canopies, and they boast high specification: lofty thread-count fabric, tempered steel frames, natural wood and hand-assembly in England.
 They look devilishly handsome with a nice peacoat or blazer; they’re a stylish solution to a regular problem.
 For that reason alone, I’m game.
-Also Consider: London Undercover.